Empirical Bayes When Estimation Precision Predicts Parameters: Proof outline for

-To prove \cref{cor:maintext}, we consider the events $\A_n, \A_n^\comp$ separately.
-On $\A_n^\comp$, we use the fact that the empirical Bayes posterior means $\hat\theta_i$ and the oracle posterior means $\theta_i^*$ are no farther than the range of the data $\max Y_i - \min Y_i$, which is logarithmic in $n$ under \cref{as:moments} (\cref{lemma:reg_on_anc}).
-Since $\A_n^\comp$ is assumed to be unlikely, regret on $\A_n^\comp$ is sufficiently small.
+To prove \cref{cor:maintext}, we consider the events $A_n, A_n^\comp$ separately.
+On $A_n^\comp$, we use the fact that the empirical Bayes posterior means $\hat\theta_i$ and the oracle posterior means $\theta_i^*$ are no farther than the range of the data $\max Y_i - \min Y_i$, which is logarithmic in $n$ under \cref{as:moments} (\cref{lemma:reg_on_anc}).
+Since $A_n^\comp$ is assumed to be unlikely, regret on $A_n^\comp$ is sufficiently small.

-The bulk of the argument controls regret on $\A_n$, stated separately in the following theorem (\cref{thm:regret_on_An}), whose proof is deferred to \cref{sec:appendix_setup}.
-Fix sequences $\Delta_n > 0$ and $M_n > 0$.
-Define the following ``good'' event which we use in \cref{thm:regret_on_An}:
+On the event $A_n$, the first-step estimates $\hateta$ are accurate, and the data $Z_i$ are not too large.
+The bulk of the argument thus controls regret on $A_n$, stated separately in the following theorem, whose proof is deferred to \cref {sec:appendix_setup}.